RyanLamansky/dotnet-webassembly/README.md

 ﻿# WebAssembly for .NET [![NuGet](https://img.shields.io/nuget/v/WebAssembly.svg)](https://www.nuget.org/packages/WebAssembly)

-A library able to create, read, modify, write and (incomplete) execute WebAssembly (WASM) files from .NET-based applications.
+A library able to create, read, modify, write and execute WebAssembly (WASM) files from .NET-based applications.
-*Execution does not use an interpreter.*
+*Execution does not use an interpreter or a 3rd party library:*
 WASM instructions are mapped to their .NET equivalents and converted to native machine language by the .NET JIT compiler.

 Available on NuGet at https://www.nuget.org/packages/WebAssembly .